chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 ---

 Linker scripts are input files used to describe to the linker things such as the layout of memory.
 There is a separate linker script needed for each specific PIC32 microcontroller.
 In most cases, the specific PIC32 device on a board has already been used on some other board and there will already be a linker script for it.
 If there isn't already a linker script for the specific microcontroller, or if the board has some particular need for a different memory layout, then a linker script will have to be added for the board.
 The default linker scripts are located in the cores folder.
 If a board variant requires a custom linker script, it can be placed in the board variant folder.

-### avrdude.conf
----

-AVRDUDE is the program used by the MPIDE to communicate with the boot loader on the board and to actually download a sketch to the board.
-AVRDUDE needs certain information about the microcontroller on the board to function. avrdude.conf is a data file that AVRDUDE uses to configure itself with the specific information it needs about the microcontroller on the board.
-If the particular PIC32 device on the board is one used by some other chipKIT board, there will already be an entry in avrdude.conf for that microcontroller.
-If there isn't already an entry in avrdude.conf for the specific microcontroller, then one will have to be added.

 ### p32_defs.h
 ---